zeybak/ArkanoidPD/README.md

 # ArkanoidPD

-This project was made as an declarative programming's test, for my Software Engineering's career.
+This project was made as a declarative programming's test, for my Software Engineering's career.
 University: Blas Pascal University
 Career: Software Engineering
 Course: Declarative Programming